About Dr Pepper Cupcakes

 Which, of course, brings me to these cupcakes.

-Because you see, when I’m stocking our fridge for game night, Dr Pepper is always on the list of must-have beverages for our guests, even though it’s not a soda The Boyfriend and I usually keep in the house.
+Because you see, when I’m stocking our fridge for game night, Dr Pepper is always on the list of must-have beverages for our guests, even though it’s not a soda an old friend of mine and I usually keep in the house.

 It’s not that we don’t like Dr Pepper – I can kick a few back just like the next person – it’s just not a soda we typically keep on hand.